 - Soil health: What does it mean in North Carolina?
 Extension publication AG-439-85.
 Interpretation of soil health tests conducted at Reidsville and other locations in North Carolina.

 - Soil Carbon Sequestration and its Discontents.
 Agrosphere Journal blog 2017.
 Discussion of soil carbon sequestration under conventional and conservation tillage in the context of climate change mitigation.
-A comparative analysis of long-term (23-yr) soil carbon stocks in the Reidsville tillage plots.
+Features a comparative analysis of long-term (23-yr) soil carbon stocks in the Reidsville tillage plots.